MHammad33/personal-finance-tracker/README.md

 ## 5. Usage Instructions

+- **User Roles**: There are two types of users in the application:

+  - **Admin User**: Can add, edit, or delete all transactions.
+  - **Regular User**: Can only add, edit, or delete their own transactions.

 - **Add Transactions**: Click the "Add Transactions" button on the transactions page, and provide the relevant details.
 For example: